MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

     The AL compiler will issue errors for constructs that are not valid.
 Fix any errors that occur, and build again.

+    For more information about some of the errors, see [Rewriting Code for Breaking Changes](deprecated-tables-fix-compile-errors.md).

     > [!TIP]
     > If you are maintaining your C/AL solution going forward, we recommend that you fix errors in C/AL objects and convert to AL again.
-This makes it future changes easier to foward push changes because code bases will be similar.
+This makes it future changes easier to forward push changes because code bases will be similar.
     <!--
     The following are known issues that you might encounter:
     1. FlowSelectorTemplate.Page.al